Why is my laminate floor bouncy?

 Why does my laminate flooring feel bouncy?

-It's normal for yourlamiante flooring to feel a little bit bouncy.
+It's normal for your laminate flooring to feel a little bit bouncy.
 A minor amount of “deflection” (feeling the flooring compress and spring back underfoot) is actually a good thing – that slight give means the flooring is absorbing some of the impact of your steps.
 Even a more noticeable bounce can be normal, as bouncy laminate flooring may take weeks or months to feel fully settled and sturdy.

 So even if your laminate flooring is bouncy, it may not indicate a serious problem, but it’s worth keeping a close eye to see if your flooring does eventually settle, or if the issue persists.
 If your laminate flooring is bouncy, with no improvement after a prolonged period of use, there are a few different problems that could have occurred: